Updated: May 16

 Procurement of new agreements with land-line, cellular, and VOIP providers to reduce monthly telecommunications costs.

 An out-of-date telecommunications system was holding back the property manager's ability to communicate more effectively and serve residents, and they were spending too much time and money maintaining their old system.
 Migrating to a business communications system with the latest productivity-enhancing features was far less expensive than our client realized and far more straightforward, too.
-By using CTC's migration services, a transition to an updated communication solution was smooth and efficient.
+By using CTS's migration services, a transition to an updated communication solution was smooth and efficient.

-CTC designed and deployed a custom telecommunications solution that included POTS, Cloud-based VOIP services, and line-sharing safety equipment for the elevators to improve system functionality & reliability, and was able to reduce costs by 20% per month.
+CTS designed and deployed a custom telecommunications solution that included POTS, Cloud-based VOIP services, and line-sharing safety equipment for the elevators to improve system functionality & reliability, and was able to reduce costs by 20% per month.

 Upgraded business communications took our client to the next level, with: